asamuzaK/withExEditor/README.md

 * *allowed_extensions* - An array of addon IDs.
 Fill in the bracket with "jid1-WiAigu4HIo0Tag@jetpack" which is ID of withExEditor.

 Save the manifest with the same file name as the "name" field, the file extension of .json, and the character code of UTF-8 (without BOM).
+On Windows, save the JSON file in an arbitrary place.
-Refer to [App manifest location](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location) where to save the manifest.
+On Linux and Mac, refer to [App manifest location](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location) where to save the manifest.

 On Windows, you also need to set the registry.
 If the path of the manifest is "C:\Users\xxx\youreditor.json", run the following command with cmd.exe.